torryatco/Basilica/readme.md

 }
 ```

-CSS variables often created at a high level in the CSS (here, the html selector is used although you will often find `:root`).
-This ensures that all the elements inherit them and can make use of them.
+CSS variables are defined at a high level in the CSS (here, the html selector is used although you will often find `:root`).
+This ensures that all the elements inherit and make use of them.

 CSS variables are applied as follows, e.g.: